Simbiat/HTTP20/doc/Sharing.md

 - For POST method you can use multiple forms, and they can even be uploading multiple files
 - PUT method somewhat supports resumable uploads

-`$destPath` is the only setting, that is mandatory, and it can be a `string` or a named `array`, where each element of the array is equal to the name of the field (`<input type="file"></input>`) in your web-form (as element key) and the path to save files from that field to.
+`$dest_path` is the only setting, that is mandatory, and it can be a `string` or a named `array`, where each element of the array is equal to the name of the field (`<input type="file"></input>`) in your web-form (as element key) and the path to save files from that field to.
 Both `string` value and each value of the `array` are expected to be existing and writable directories (no auto-creation, since this may be abused).
 Example of the array is below:

 ```php
 [